umbraco/UmbracoDocs/Development-Guidelines/Coding-Standards/jquery-guidelines.md

 Just like with other JavaScript in the Umbraco back-office, you need to wrap your class in the jQuery self executing function if you want to use the dollar ($) operator.

 ## Simple jQuery plugins
-Simple jQuery plugins don't require an internal class to perform the functionality and therefor do not expose or return an API.
+Simple jQuery plugins don't require an internal class to perform the functionality and therefore do not expose or return an API.
 These could be as simple as vertically aligning something:

 	(function($) {
 	    $.fn.verticalAlign = function(opts) {